Dual-R-DETR: Resolving Query Competition with Pairwise Routing in Transformer Decoders: Introduction

 \section{Introduction}

-Object detection~\cite{wang2025uniocc} is a fundamental task in computer vision, aiming to simultaneously recognize and localize objects within images.
-Traditional CNN-based detectors~\cite{Girshick2013RichFH,ren2016faster,Redmon2015YouOL} rely on hand-crafted designs and non-maximum suppression (NMS), introducing complex pipelines.
-Recently, Detection Transformer (DETR)~\cite{detr} provides an end-to-end alternative that eliminates NMS using transformer architectures and learnable object queries.
+Object detection~\cite{wang2025uniocc} is a fundamental task in computer vision, aiming to recognize and localize objects in images.
+Detection Transformers (DETR)~\cite{detr} reformulate object detection as a set prediction problem and eliminate hand-crafted components such as non-maximum suppression (NMS), enabling end-to-end optimization with learnable object queries.